n4ogw/so2sdr/share/help/so2sdrhelp.md

 * {PTTON1} {PTTOFF1} : turn radio 1 PTT on/off
 * {PTTON2} {PTTOFF2} : turn radio 2 PTT on/off
 * {PTTONR2} {PTTOFFR2} : turn inactive radio PTT on/off

-[Return to top](#top)
+* {RECORD} : record a voice message.
+Followed by a string which is the filename that will be recorded. {RECORD}call will record call.wav [Return to top](#top)

 ---